berghaus/wedding.frankette.info/content/homepage/location.md

 ##### Wann und wo / Where and when

 Die Hochzeitsfeier findet statt am 5.8.23 zum Neuwirt in Garching bei München ein (die eigenliche Hochzeit war am 9.12.22).
-Der Empfang startet ab xxx Uhr, und da wir schon ziemlich in die Jahre gekommen sind, ist um Mitternacht Schluss :-)
+Der Empfang startet am frühen Nachmittag (genaue Zeit wird hier noch nachgetragen), und da wir schon ziemlich in die Jahre gekommen sind, ist um Mitternacht Schluss :-)

 The party is on August 5th at the Neuwirt in Garching bei München (the wedding itself was on December 9th 2022).
-The reception starts at xxx and your aging hosts will have to go to bed by midnight.
+The reception starts in the early afternoon (exact time will follow) after and your aging hosts will have to go to bed by midnight.

 ##### Übernachtungsmöglichkeiten / Accomodation